This Step: Get a Drivers License

 - For the first 12 months of licensing (or until you turn 18 years old, whichever occurs

-first) you must keep the number of passengers down to one person under 20 years old, unless the passenger(s) is your sibling, step-sibling, child or stepchild; after this period, your number of passengers is limited to one in the front seat and the number of safety belts in the backseat
+first) you must keep the number of passengers down to 1 passenger under 20 years old, unless the passenger(s) is your sibling, step-sibling, child or stepchild; after this period, your number of passengers is limited to one in the front seat and the number of safety belts in the backseat

 - Avoid using a wireless/cell phone except in case of emergency to call a law enforcement agency, healthcare provider or emergency services agency